 He is a wiggly creature that is highly social and charming.
 He is made of coffee cans, egg cartons and electronics.
 His characteristic wiggle is thae actual bouncing of the coffee cans and changing of direction of the motors.
-He has an Arduino, a Motor Shield and Ping sensor for a reverse action, and requires double the amount of coding than the CoffeeBots.
+He has an Arduino, a Motor Shield and Ping sensor for a reverse action.
 2014

-CoffeeBot workshop at the Exploratorium Museum, The Chef, 2012
+CoffeeBot workshop at the Exploratorium Museum, The Chef by Jenny, 2012

 CoffeeBots!
 Making movable art and robotics a little easier with Arduino!

 Judy Castro doesn't have a background in engineering.
 But with Arduino, she doesn't need one to make her sculptures move, light up or breathe fire.
 The San Francisco artist uses the microcontroller and software program to create interactive works of art -- something she once might have paid an electrical engineer thousands of dollars to do.

 Arduino, the 6-year-old, user-friendly microcontroller, is emerging as a powerful, popular tool for artists and others in the Do-It-Yourself community.
 Arduino can be as small as your pinkie finger and can cost less than $30, but it can light up a few LEDs for the beginning programmer or, with the help of amplifiers and mechanical parts, turn on a hydraulic ram that will lift tons, ignite a flamethrower or create a light show that can illuminate a stadium.